By Anna Sbuttoni published

-Are your nieces and nephews or grandchildren as obsessed with Star Wars as mine are?
+Are your nieces and nephews, grandchildren, children or friends children as obsessed with Star Wars as ours are?

-Star Wars merchandise is already in stores, from Lego characters to cake moulds – and it got us thinking… Would the Force be with us if we attempted a Star Wars cake?!
-Is there a better birthday cake for a Star Wars super fan?
+There's heaps of Star Wars merchandise already in stores, from Lego characters to cake moulds - and it got us thinking...
+Would the Force be with us if we attempted a Star Wars cake?
+Because after all, is there a better birthday cake for a Star Wars super fan?